 Once you finally decide to take that plunge and head off on an extended trip, whether it’s a traditional round the world trip or any type of international adventure, excitement and anxiousness is in the air.
 You can’t wait to get started planning – the research, the plane tickets, the accommodations, the activities – all the things that will go into making your trip great.

-Most people dive in head first when first making that decision to go on a big trip.
+Most people dive in head first when first making the decision to go.
 You will devour guidebooks, travel websites, blogs, books, movies, and television shows, reading and watching everything you can get your hands on.
 The planning consumes and takes over your life.
 You spend all your free time researching and planning that trip of a lifetime.
 For months, and sometimes even years, you tinker with the itinerary, you read up on more destinations, you try to find those off the beaten path places that not many others have found.

 But after a while, you run out of things to plan for.
 You get sick of guidebooks.
 You are tired of contemplating what a 20 hour bus ride is actually going to be like.
 You feel like you’re best friends with the bloggers you follow.
 You feel confident in how your trip is shaping up, and there really isn’t much else to do until those last few frantic weeks of getting everything finalized and taking off.